manasch/placements/placements/idfc.md

 ---

 2. **Word Location**: The input is a line of words seperated by space.
-You have to print the index and word if these words were sorted by ascending order if the word starts with a vowel.
+You have to print the word and its position if the word starts with a vowel; if these words were sorted in ascending order.

     Print 0 if there are no words that start with a vowel.